haosulab/SAPIEN/docs/source-dev/tutorial/basic/hello_world.rst

 -------------------------------------------

 ``Viewer`` creates a window (GUI) to render the simulation world.
-How to use the GUI and how to add lighting will be elaborated later.
+How to use the GUI will be elaborated later.

 .. literalinclude:: ../../../../examples/basic/hello_world.py
    :dedent: 0
    :lines: 35-49

 .. note::
-   In fact, the visualization is not necessary when you only need physical simulation, e.g. collecting experiences for policy learning.
+   The GUI is not necessary when you only need physical simulation, e.g. collecting experiences for policy learning.

 Simulation loop
 ---------------

 After setting up the simulation world, the actual simulation happens in a loop.
 For each iteration, the scene simulates for one step and updates the world to the renderer.
 The viewer calls ``render()`` to update the results on the screen.

 .. literalinclude:: ../../../../examples/basic/hello_world.py
    :dedent: 0